nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 100 - Algorithms & Data Structures/Course Content/Graphs and Graph Traversal.md

 ^c8fe3b

 For each node in the graph, we make a list structure to keep track of all of the outgoing edges.
-- Note that lookup has linear speed, but the space complexity is more managable (linear in terms of nodes and edges).
+- Note that lookup has linear speed, but the space complexity is more manageable (linear in terms of nodes and edges).
 This makes it good for sparse graphs.
 - Also note that we can tell how many outgoing edges a node has faster with a list.
 # Breadth First Search (BFS)